lazerwalker/thumbstick/index.md

 ### `joystick.destroy()`

-Gently remove this thumb from the DOM and unbind all related events.
+Gently remove this thumbstick from the DOM and unbind all related events.

 ### `joystick.identifier`